Snesnopic/chisel/README.md

   into a different format (zip, 7z, tar, gz, bz2, xz, wim).
   If not specified, such archives are left untouched.

-**Pipe mode:**
-- If `-` is given as the only input, chisel reads a single file from stdin and writes the optimized result to stdout.
-- In this mode:
-  - Only one input (`-`) is allowed, not mixed with other files.
-  - No progress bar or CSV/console report is generated.
-  - Only the optimized file (or the original if no improvement) is written to stdout.
-  - Errors and warnings are printed to stderr.

 **Examples:**
 - `./chisel file.jpg dir/ --recursive --threads 4`
 - `./chisel archive.zip`